Bioconductor/BBS/Doc/GPU-enabled-builds.md

       -it ghcr.io/bioconductor/bioconductor_salt:devel-nvidia-noble-24.04-bioc-3.22 bash

-You can use this to check if you can create files in the container that will reside on the host machine as well as use `nvidia-smi` to determine GPUs are available to the container.
+You can use this to check if you can create files in the container that will reside on the host machine as well as use `nvidia-smi` to determine if GPUs are available to the container.

-For example, to check that you can create files that remain on the host
+For example, to check that you can create files in mounted volumes

     docker exec bbscontainer touch /home/biocbuild/bbs-3.22-bioc-gpu/mytmp
     ls /home/biocbuild/bbs-3.22-bioc-gpu/mytmp # on the host machine